DavideTomasella/Satellite-lab/README.md

   - ACKed: bool, true is the computed CRC is equal to the received one
   - isACKmessage: bool, true id the message_body contains ACK flag (first bit is 1)
   - estimatedDopplerStart: float, estimated doppler frequency after acquisition procedure
-  - estimatedDopplerStart: float, estimated doppler frequency after message demodulation (tracking procedure)
+  - estimatedDopplerEnd: float, estimated doppler frequency after message demodulation (tracking procedure)
   - estimatedDelay: float, estimated time delay (from the start of the IQsamples file) during the acquisition procedure
   - estimatedPhase: float, 0-2pi, estimated envelope phase (at estimatedDelay) during the acquisition procedure